freeCodeCamp/chapter/CONTRIBUTING.md

 6. Next, you can push your changes to your fork.

     ```sh
-    git push origin branch/name-here
+    git push origin branch-name-here
     ```

+    For example if the name of your branch is `fix/signin` then your command should be:
+    ```sh
+    git push origin fix/signin
+    ```

 #### Step 4: Proposing a Pull Request (PR)

-After you've committed and pushed your changes, check here for [how to open a Pull Request](/docs/how-to-open-a-pull-request.md).
+After you've committed and pushed changes to your fork, check here for [how to open a Pull Request](/docs/how-to-open-a-pull-request.md).

 ## Frequently Asked Questions